LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 # Examples
 ![ALT text](figures/whiteGaussian0dB.jpeg)

- Pitch estimates from PEFAC, CREPE, YIN, fast NLS and the proposed, the order estimates of the fast NLS and the proposed, and the voicing probabilities for real speech signals in 0 dB white Gaussian noise (from top to bottom).
+ Figure 1: Pitch estimates from PEFAC, CREPE, YIN, fast NLS and the proposed, the order estimates of the fast NLS and the proposed, and the voicing probabilities for real speech signals in 0 dB white Gaussian noise (from top to bottom).